 But there is a happy ending.
 As it turns out, chronic severe dental infection and poor nutrition were causing the girl’s heart to fail.
 Following treatment, the cardiomyopathy reversed.
 She was adopted and is thriving today, cavity free.

-As a leading provider of dental surgery, including advanced oral and maxillofacial surgery procedures, GHS draws patients from Greenville, Asheville, Columbia, and surrounding areas throughout the Southeast.
+As a leading provider of dental surgery, including advanced oral and maxillofacial surgery procedures, Prisma Health draws patients from Greenville, Asheville, Columbia, and surrounding areas throughout the Southeast.
 For more information, Dr. Crockett at (864) 234-9800 or Dr. Tankersley at (864) 268-6417.